deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "You're panting."

-"Well…yes."
+"Well...yes."
 Regaari said.
 "That's how we deal with heat.
 We pant, you sweat." he gestured to the fact that everybody on deck was stripped down to the bare minimum they could get away with, and even that was dark wet and sticking to the skin.

 "That's *amazing."*

 "Why?"

-"Just…ah, man, it just triggers some weird instincts I guess.
+"Just...ah, man, it just triggers some weird instincts I guess.
 Forget it.
-Maybe we should fill one of these crates with water for you…"
+Maybe we should fill one of these crates with water for you..."

 "Great Father Fyu, no." Regaari protested.
 "Wet fur smells worse than you do."